Coronavirus support: a message for you, our Connectivity Partners

 Our security team advises asking your Quality Security Assessor about the possibility of conducting the PCI assessment remotely.
 More information can be found here

 In the current situation, some of our data might not be representative of normal user and property behaviour.
 This means certain advice provided to our properties via this API may not be an accurate representation of market reality.
-To avoid any false expectations, we have set a temporary black-out on the high-demand dates inventory and payments opportunities.
+To avoid any false expectations, we have set a temporary black-out on the opportunities being delivered via the Opportunities API.
 More information can be found here.

 Payments by Booking